 If the unsafe workplace condition does not pose an imminent danger, the worker should inform the employer in writing about the issue.
 If the employer does not address the condition satisfactorily, the worker may file a complaint with OSHA in PA.

-The laws in Pennsylvania as well as OSHA regulations prohibit employers from acting in retaliation against a worker that reports a workplace safety violation.
+The laws in Pennsylvania, as well as OSHA regulations, prohibit employers from acting in retaliation against a worker who reports a workplace safety violation.
 In other words, the employer may not demote, decrease the worker’s pay, or fire them because they filed a complaint about dangerous working conditions.

 All workers in Pennsylvania have a right to safe and healthy working conditions.
 Under OSHA, every worker is entitled to:

 - Request the employer to fix any OSHA violation or hazard